Callahan Eye Hospital Emergency Department

 Eye Emergency and Eye Trauma

 Located on the first floor of the UAB Callahan Eye Hospital, the UAB Eye Emergency / Trauma Department serves as a comprehensive, fully dedicated Eye Emergency / Trauma Department.
-UAB Callahan Eye Hospital Emergency and Eye Trauma Department provides the only 24/7 emergency department totally dedicated to eye emergencies and eye trauma in Alabama and one of only two in the Southeast.
+UAB Callahan Eye Hospital Emergency and Eye Trauma Department provides the only 24/7 emergency department totally dedicated to eye emergencies and eye trauma in Alabama and one of only two in the nation.

 We serve as a local and regional referral center for management of eye emergencies and eye trauma and our reputation in ocular trauma has lead to both national and international referrals.
 The department was the first in the United States to be awarded designation as an ocular trauma center in the United States by the American Society of Ocular Trauma.
 The department is open 24 hours per day, 7 days per week.